-UCSD BIMM 121: Microbiology Lab

-Lab Schedule Spring 2022
+UCSD BIMM 121: Microbiology Lab Lab Schedule Winter 2022 Quarter start: 1/03/22 Quarter end: 3/11/22

-Professor: Dr. Brooke Pickett

-Professor contact: bpickett@ucsd.edu Office Hour: F, 1-2pm, H&SS 1145B
+Professor: Dr. Brooke Pickett Professor contact: bpickett@ucsd.edu Office Hour: F, 11:30pm - 12:30pm, H&SS 1145B

 Overview: Welcome!
 In this class, we'll be using techniques in microbial physiology, microbial genomics, microbial evolution, and microbial ecology to explore the role of microbes in health, industry, and the environment.
 Inquiry-based experiments will cover the fundamentals of both working with live microscopic organisms at the bench and bioinformatically analyzing their genomes at the computer.
 I know transitioning to fully in-person classes can be stressful, so let's keep that in mind and make sure to treat each other with patience and understanding.
 We're in this together, so if you have any issues or concerns, please let me know right away.